Depression in Children

-is a medical condition that causes your child to feel sad, hopeless, or irritable.
-Depression may cause your child to lose interest in things he used to enjoy.
-He may also be angry, do poorly in school, isolate himself, or complain about pain.
-These feelings can interfere with your child's daily life.
+is a medical condition that causes your child to feel sad or hopeless.
+These feelings do not go away.
+Depression may cause your child to lose interest in things he or she used to enjoy.
+These feelings may interfere with his or her daily life.
+He or she may also be angry, do poorly in school, become isolated, or have pain.

 Common symptoms include the following:

 - Appetite changes, or weight gain or loss

 - Trouble going to sleep or staying asleep, or sleeping too much

 - Feeling worthless, hopeless, discouraged, or guilty